Barrington Tops is the highest part of the Barrington Coast.

 Driving in Ice & Snow – download the brochure here.

-The World Heritage Barrington Tops reaches a peak elevation of 1586 metres.
+The Barrington Tops plateau reaches a peak elevation of 1586 metres.
 During the winter months when conditions are right the area can experience snow falls ranging from a light dusting to heavy falls.
 Driving in the Barrington Tops during a snow/ice event requires extreme caution.
 Drivers must heed warnings issued and adhere to any road closures that may be in place.

 Barrington Tops Forest Road